 Construction Fatality Map Dashboard

-Construction workers face numerous hazards at worksites each day.
-Despite ongoing efforts, more than 1,100 U.S. construction workers died on the job in 2019, of which more than one-third was due to falls to lower level.
+Construction workers face numerous hazards on the job site each day.
+Despite ongoing efforts to improve safety, more than 1,000 workers have died on the job annually since 2016, with more than one-third resulting from falls to a lower level.

 To Use the Dashboard:

 This dashboard allows you to categorize and track fatal injuries in construction geographically.
-It has four filters: Year, Event Type, State, and Date Range.
-Click on the arrow along the left margin (>) and a selection panel with the four filters will appear.
+It has five filters: Injury Type, Focus Four Category (2021 Onwards), State/Territory, Year, and Date Range.
+Click on the arrow along the left margin (>) and a selection panel with the five filters will appear.
+To pin the filters to the page, click the thumbtack ().
 The filters work inclusively, allowing you to filter by multiple criteria between and within filter categories.

-The pie-chart for “% Share of Fatal Injuries by Event Type” and the bar-chart “Number of Fatal Injuries by State” will change correspondingly with criteria you select.
+The pie chart for “Percent Share of Fatal Injuries by Event Type” and the bar chart “Number of Fatal Injuries by State” will change based on selected criteria.
+The bar chart shows the five states/territories with the most fatalities based upon the selected filters.
 If you want to see a large version of either chart, mouse over its upper-right corner and click on the circle with the four arrows that appears.
 In addition, click on any point on the map to see a pop-up window with information about an individual killed on the job, OSHA records for the case, and links to related news coverage.

 For mobile users: